CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities: Discussion

 \subsection{Operationalization of the Model}

 Deploying models trained with CanadaFireSat over the entirety of Canada would require densely sampling the country with Sentinel-2 image time series, resulting in a huge amount of data to be processed.
 Indeed, the proposed dataset is aimed at modeling wildfire patterns at a moderate scale, but at high-resolution, and can be coupled with coarser resolution approaches \citep{prapas2022deep, bali2021prediction} to identify areas of interest and then apply our model to map such areas more precisely.
 Such coupling would allow wildfire management experts to target specific areas at risk for fine-grained wildfire forecasting or focus on areas that require more surveillance due to their proximity to local communities or due to their ecological and environmental interest.
+By alleviating the need for significant computational resources, it would break the barrier to scale this approach to large continental areas.
 Learning models directly capable of multi-scale prediction is an interesting future research direction to deploy high-resolution wildfire forecasting at scale.
 Such a model would exploit hierarchical learning approaches developed in computer vision for semantic segmentation \citep{li2022deep, atigh2022hyperbolic}.
+Operationalization of the method might also require means of evaluation more closely related to wildfire management objectives, such as controlling vegetation and infrastructure damage or dangerous emissions.